aws-samples/media-analysis-policy-evaluation-framework/README.md

 - Enabling audio transcription: The solution uses Amazon Transcribe to convert the audio of the video into text.
 You can disable audio transcription for videos that don't require audio extraction to reduce costs.

 Below are a few sample cost estimations in USD for extracting 1,000 minutes of video per month in the us-east-1 region:
-- **~$350** monthly: OpenSearch (Dev), enabled smart sampling (50% sample rate), enabled all the visual extraction features, enabled audio transcription.
+- **~$350** (35 cents per minute) monthly: OpenSearch (Dev), 1 FPS (Frame Per Second) sample rate, enabled smart sampling (50% sample rate), enabled all the visual extraction features, enabled audio transcription.
-- **~$280** monthly: OpenSearch (Dev), enabled smart sampling (50% sample rate), enabled visual extraction features: Label detection, moderation detection, text extraction, image caption, disabled audio transcription.
+- **~$280** (28 cents per minute) monthly: OpenSearch (Dev), 1 FPS sample rate,, enabled smart sampling (50% sample rate), enabled visual extraction features: Label detection, moderation detection, text extraction, image caption, disabled audio transcription.
+- **~$160** (16 cents per minute) monthly: without OpenSearch (no vector search supported), 0.2 FPS (every 5 seconds) sample rate, enabled smart sampling (50% sample rate), enabled all the visual extraction features, enabled audio transcription.

 For production workloads, you can reach out to your AWS account team for a more detailed cost estimation.